-The Compliance Function reports at least annually to the Board.
+The Compliance Function reports formally with a written report at least annually to the Board, with updates as necessary.

 3.6.INTERNAL AUDIT

 3.6.1.
 DESCRIPTION OF THE INTERNAL AUDIT FUNCTION

 The Internal Audit function provides an independent assessment of the adequacy of, and compliance with, the Company's established policies, procedures and risk management framework.